 The feature URL Replacements allows you to replace Magento URLs with Joomla!
 URLs.
 This can be useful for replacing Magento product-pages with your own CCK-built catalog, but perhaps also for replacing pieces of functionality of Magento with Joomla! extensions (for instance the wishlist).
 URL Replacements uses a simple concept but it has some side notes, when you want to use it in practice.This tutorial explains the bits and pieces.

-In some situations, it is needed to set a hard definition of the MageBridge URLs in Magento.
-Normally, MageBridge is able to set the right URLs dynamically.
-But if something is generated in Magento stand-alone, the URL is set to the default Magento URL and not the Joomla!
-URL - for instance when you send mails from the Magento Admin Panel.
+Often it is needed to set a hard definition of the MageBridge URLs in Magento.
+MageBridge is able to set the right URLs dynamically from the frontend.
+But when you send mails from the Magento Admin Panel, the URL is set to the default Magento URL and not the Joomla!
+URL.
 This tutorial helps you to reconfigure Magento to solve this.

 While one of the key features that MageBridge offers is user synchronization, there are cases in which you want to disable user synchronization.
 This takes some work - documented in this tutorial - but the end result is that the Magento users are kept separate from Joomla! users.